aolsenjazz/libsamplerate-js/README.md

 });
 ```

 See examples/worklet for a full implementation example.
-Configuring libsamplerate-js to work in `AudioWorklets` is less trival than it ought to be due to `AudioWorklet` limitations. _Note that typing support is not avaialble for LibSampleRate within the context of AudioWorklets._
+Configuring libsamplerate-js to work in `AudioWorklets` is less trival than it ought to be due to `AudioWorklet` limitations. _Note that typing support is not available for LibSampleRate within the context of AudioWorklets._

 ### In HTML: